winnielin/vessel/README.md

 ### Fleet Page

-1. fleet table - add scrollbar and increase to 15/16 vessels
-2. heat map layer - show weather info ???
-3. combine chart into index.html -> just create chart.html and use the same outline
+1. combine chart into index.html -> just create chart.html and use the same outline
+2. planned or actual vessel event
+3. show restricted zones
-4. add notification block with table and button by the side of the map
+4. notification - approval button function
+5. heat map layer - show weather info ???
 5. on the map ->show one vessel in vincity with a circle that labeled the value of these vessels (maybe 3)
 6. a block with political and piracy events
 7. how to use zone entry & exit data